Frontmatter Date Manager

 make local-test # Build and copy plugin to local vault

-To use make local-test, create a .env file with OBSIDIAN_VAULT=/path/to/vault, or pass it directly: make local-test OBSIDIAN_VAULT=/path/to/vault.
+To use make local-test, set OBSIDIAN_VAULT_TEST in your shell environment, or pass it directly: make local-test OBSIDIAN_VAULT_TEST=/path/to/vault.